 That said, if your situation changes (i.e., gets worse for needs-based or better for merit-based), you may request another Professional Judgment Review in the future.
 In fact, you can appeal your financial aid package at any point throughout your college career.

-- Don’t expect a lot.
+At the same time, you can’t necessarily expect a ton more financial aid.
 If approved, your appeal may only mean an extra couple of thousand dollars.
 But that’s a win to be accepted and celebrated.

 Asking for help isn’t always easy, especially when you’ve already asked via FAFSA and the help offered isn’t enough.
 It’s not because they don’t care, though.
 Financial aid administrators just need more information.